M0nsterki11/LocalFileConverter/README.md

 dist\MyFileConverter\
 ```

-Do not copy only `.exe`; the ONEDIR build needs `_internal`, PySide6 DLLs, Qt
+Do not copy only the `.exe`; the ONEDIR build also requires `_internal`,
-plugins, runtime resources, and translations.
+PySide6 DLLs, Qt plugins, runtime resources, and translations.

-Experimental ONEFILE build:
+Optional ONEFILE build:

 ```powershell
 .\scripts\build_onefile.ps1
 ```

+The official Windows release uses the ONEDIR build packaged through the
+Windows installer.

 Windows Installer
 -----------------